tom-murray98/Individual-Project-Cochlearia-danica/README.md

 # Individual-Project-Cochlearia-danica
  The genomics of speciation and rapid range expansion in Cochlearia danica

+ Current progress includes:

- Current progress includes creating a concatenated pseudo-danica hybrid genome composed of C. excelsa (n = 6) and C. groenlandica (n = 7).
+ Step 1:  Subgenome coverage assessment of Cochlearia species against a synthetic C. danica genome 1.)
+Created a concatenated pseudo-C. danica hybrid genome composed of C. excelsa (n = 6) and C. groenlandica (n = 7).
-Using ngs_pipe (https://github.com/mattheatley/ngs_pipe) to create mapped bam files in order to assess coverage of each individual to the reference genome.
-Using samtools coverage, samtools flagstat and bedtools intersect to assess coverage per chromosome of each sample against pseudo-danica hybrid.
+ 2.)
+Constructed C. danica genome was mapped against multiple individuals of different Cochlearia populations using NGS pipe.
+ 3.)
+The alignment outputs of these mappings were assessed for coverage using bedtools intersect*, samtools coverage and flagstat (Using scripts samtools_coverage.sh and samtools_flagstat.sh)